sdumont2/dropbox-connector/README.md

 ## Important to Note

  * Runs using Community and/or Enterprise assets (**Must** use Alfresco Community 5.0.b or higher and Alfresco Enterprise 5.0.2 or higher)
  * Polling has known issues of trying to sync with content that may not exist in Dropbox or Alfresco, and will throw errors.
-Use with Caution..
+Use with Caution.

 ## Project RoadMap